darahea/joule_extensibility/tutorials/weather/step2/index.md

 1. Create a new folder in your `weather` folder and name it `scenarios`.
 2. Create a new file `fetch_weather.yaml` in the newly created folder
 3. Define a slot `city` that can be filled with a city name for the weather request
-4. Define the target joule function `weather/fetch_weather_info` that will be called when the scenario is triggered
+4. Define the target joule function `fetch_weather_info` that will be called when the scenario is triggered

 Note that we do not have to define dialogs and intent structures anymore with the new Joule architecture.
 The description of the scenario and the slots is sufficient to trigger the function implicitely.